Installing Homebrew on macOS Monterey 12, Package Manager for Linux Apps

-The easiest way to install a number of Unix style applications and open source software onto macOS Big Sur, Catalina, Mojave and earlier Sierra OS versions is via a package manager, unfortunately, macOS Big Sur doesn’t come with one, but fortunately, some good folks care, they come in the form of Homebrew.
+The easiest way to install a number of Unix style applications and open source software onto macOS Monterey, Big Sur, Catalina, Mojave and earlier Sierra OS versions is via a package manager, unfortunately, macOS Monterey doesn’t come with one, but fortunately, some good folks care, they come in the form of Homebrew.

-The install of Homebrew also works on macOS Catalina, macOS Mojave, (High)Sierra, El Capitan, and Yosemite, so macOS 10.10 – 10.14
+The install of Homebrew also works on macos Big Sur, macOS Catalina, macOS Mojave, (High)Sierra, El Capitan, and Yosemite, so macOS 10.10 – 12

 To download install Homebrew run the install script on the command line as below and let the script do its thing:

-If you don’t have Apples Xcode Command Line Tools installed it will alert you to that it will install it and carry on with the Homebrew installation and download the Command Line Tools you will need to enter your admin password at some point.
+If you don’t have Apples Xcode Command Line Tools installed it will alert you and you need to hit enter/return on the command line to install the Xcode Command Line tool and carry on with the Homebrew installation you will also need to enter your admin password a couple of times in the process.

 Then Homebrew is installed.